MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 ### -InputObject

 Specifies the objects to be filtered.
-You can also pipe the objects to **Where-Object**.
+You can also pipe the objects to `Where-Object`.

-When you use the InputObject parameter with Where-Object, instead of piping command results to Where-Object, the InputObject value-even if the value is a collection that is the result of a command, such as **-InputObject (Get-Process)**-is treated as a single object.
+When you use the *InputObject* parameter with `Where-Object`, instead of piping command results to `Where-Object`, the *InputObject* value is treated as a single object.
+This is true even if the value is a collection that is the result of a command, such as `-InputObject (Get-Process)`.
-Because InputObject cannot return individual properties from an array or collection of objects, it is recommended that if you use Where-Object to filter a collection of objects for those objects that have specific values in defined properties, you use Where-Object in the pipeline, as shown in the examples in this topic.
+Because *InputObject* cannot return individual properties from an array or collection of objects, we recommend that, if you use `Where-Object` to filter a collection of objects for those objects that have specific values in defined properties, you use `Where-Object` in the pipeline, as shown in the examples in this topic.

 ```yaml
 Type: PSObject